 The majority of our agreements with third parties contain termination clauses that provide for cancellation or termination of the agreement under certain circumstances.
 We may decide to terminate our agreements with third parties for business or other reasons at any time.
-For example, we have entered into contractual agreements for services in anticipation of the commercial launch of QNEXA.
 Although we may terminate these or any other agreements, we could be subject to continued costs or obligations under the terminated agreements.